Teaching-projects/SZE-MOSZE-2020-Daemons/README.md

 For example: `./a.out test/units/unit1.json test/units/unit2.json`

-The end of the output should look something like this: ` Kakarott wins.
-Remaining HP: 30000`
+The end of the output should look something like this: ` Sully wins.
+Remaining HP: 275`
 #
 *Lázár Tamás, Kulcsár Bence, Mesics Mátyás*